The Global Initiative for Asthma (GINA)

 Through resources such as evidence-based strategy documents for asthma management, and events such as the annual celebration of World Asthma Day, GINA is working to improve the lives of people with asthma in every corner of the globe.

 Who Are We?

-GINA’s program is determined and its strategies for asthma care are shaped by committees made up of leading asthma experts from around the world.
+GINA’s program is determined and its strategies for asthma care are shaped by committees made up of leading asthma experts and patient representatives from around the world.